Chapter Grants 2022-2023

-Grants will be awarded up to $1,000 for individual chapter projects and up to $5,000 for collaborative chapter projects, subject to the recommendation of the review committee.
+Grants will be awarded up to $1,000 for individual chapter projects and up to $5,000 for collaborative chapter projects, subject to the review committee’s recommendation.
 The amount requested should reflect the size and scope of the project.
 Two or more Chapters may submit a joint proposal.
 The budget breakdown must reflect the funds going to each school.

-- produce a Storify journal of chapter grant activities to be shared on the SEEDS FaceBook page e.g.
+- share pictures of chapter grant activities to be displayed on the SEEDS Instagram (@esa.seeds) and Facebook page

-- complete final narrative and expense reports by within 60 days of completion
+- complete final narrative and expense reports within 60 days of completion

-Obtaining a SEEDS Chapter Grant is a competitive process and awards will be made on the basis of the strength of the proposal and the cost effectiveness of the proposed activities in furthering the mission of SEEDS and promoting ecological science education and/or research.
-Higher ranking will be given to projects with broad impact and dissemination and to those that include matching funds (anything from a small campus fundraiser to large institutional support).
+Obtaining a SEEDS Chapter Grant is a competitive process and awards will be made on the basis of the strength of the proposal and the cost-effectiveness of the proposed activities in furthering the mission of SEEDS and promoting ecological science education and/or research.
+A higher ranking will be given to projects with broad impact and dissemination and to those that include matching funds (anything from a small campus fundraiser to large institutional support).
 A selection committee of Ecological Society of America members will review proposals.

-PROPOSAL GUIDELINE [PDF] – Please download the proposal guidelines for information on what to include in your proposal.
+Please download the proposal guidelines for information on what to include in your proposal.
 All sections must be included to be considered.
 2022-2023 SEEDS Chapter Grant Project Proposal Guidelines